poonchuanan/tp/docs/DeveloperGuide.md

 >Current choice: User MUST pull out the list they want to edit to before calling the edit function. `list` then `edit f/ FOOD_DESCRIPTION c/ CALORIE_COUNT` OR `edit e/ EXERCISE_DESCRIPTION c/ CALORIE_COUNT`
 >* Pros: The entry that is being edit is clear to the user.
->* Cons: More steps requried to edit an entry.
+>* Cons: More steps required to edit an entry.

 >Alternative: Adding a date tag in edit: `edit f/ FOOD_DESCRIPTION c/ CALORIE_COUNT d/ DATE` OR `edit e/ EXERCISE_DESCRIPTION c/ CALORIE_COUNT d/ DATE`
 >* Pros: Faster and shorter time to edit an entry.